All Episodes

 I mean, this is dipping a toe in the water.

-This is four and a half, five million people.
+This is 4.5, 5 million people.

-There are still seven million to go.
+There are still 7 million to go.

-I'm telling you, this is just a test that uh well, a little bit more of the test, but but I guarantee you Obama's gauging reaction here.
+Well, a little bit more of a test, but I guarantee you, Obama's gauging reaction here.

-I guarantee you he's measuring what kind of pushback there is.
+I guarantee you, he's measuring what kind of pushback there is.

-And so far there isn't any.
+And so far, there isn't any.

 All you have to do is be honest and admit what kind of guy a liberal Democrat community organizer is.

-And right now, Obama is measuring, is there any pushback to this?
+And right now, Obama is measuring: is there any pushback to this?

 Okay, I have just blown up the Constitution.

-I I just fired a BB gun.
+I just fired a BB gun.

 There are holes in that Constitution.

-And if he doesn't see any of that, I guarantee you, he's going to make these next two years filled with exactly this kind of thing.
+And if he doesn't see any of that, I guarantee you, he's going to make these next two years filled with exactly this kind of thing and exactly this kind of rationale.

-I've got to do it myself.
+I got to do it myself.

-He won't care if his approval numbers at 30%, 27%, it won't matter.
+He won't care if his approval number is at 30%, 27%.

 He's never going to be on a ballot again.